wix-incubator/carmi/docs/api.md

 ## Deriving state DSL

-Every piece of state **root** **chain()** and everything derived from them using these APIs out of them has the following APIs, these are inspired by lodash to make transition to CAMRI easier for developers with frontend experience All of them return objects which represent the computation - remember there are no values in compile time.
+Every piece of state **root** **chain()** and everything derived from them using these APIs out of them has the following APIs, these are inspired by lodash to make transition to CARMI easier for developers with frontend experience All of them return objects which represent the computation - remember there are no values in compile time.

 - **get**(key/index) - takes an object/array returns the specific key/index from the object/array